Potatoes Offer Healthy Sustainability

 If you prefer early yields, seed potatoes can be pre-sprouted in a process called “chitting out,” or “greening.”
 To do this, just lay them in a shallow tray not touching and put them into a warm place with a temperature of about 70°F with medium light.
 The potatoes may turn green but this is okay for seed potatoes.
 Once they begin to sprout, simply plant them being careful not to break the sprouts.

 Diseases can be devastating.
-Recognizing diseases can improve the crop and save the potatoes before they fall prey to a slow decline.
+Recognizing diseases can improve the crop and save it before it falls prey to a slow decline.

 Scab occurs from perpetual cropping; therefore, crop rotation is a must and is the first rule in disease control.
 But awareness will often save the crops.
 Potatoes need moisture to develop good tubers.
 They are shallow-rooted and become sensitive to a lack of moisture.
 Because potato pests are extremely common, watch for clues that nature is invading the crops.
 Slugs enjoy damp mulch.